 Coordinator, NIU Center for Economic Education/STEM Outreach Associate

-Judith Dymond serves as coordinator for the Center for Economic Education and is an Outreach & Engagement Associate for STEM Outreach.
-Judy connects K-12 schools to the university through professional development for educators in economics, and she conntects addults and students to the university by leading the STEM Cafés program.
+Judith serves as coordinator for the Center for Economic Education and is an Outreach and Engagement Associate for STEM Outreach.
+She connects K-12 schools to the university through professional development for educators in economics and she conntects addults and students to the university by leading the STEM Cafés program.
 Prior to coming to NIU, Judy spent 10 years as a K-12 administrator in Illinois and Ohio, and 23 years teaching middle and high school reading and language arts in Illinois and Wisconsin.
 She holds numerous K-12 certifications including superintendent in addition to a doctorate in educational leadership from National Louis University and a master’s degree in curriculum and instruction from University of Wisconsin-Madison.
 Judy is passionate about connecting K-12 schools and the community to learning opportunities.

 STEM Read Director

 Gillian is the director of NIU’s STEM Read program, which introduces young readers to the science, technology, engineering and math concepts behind popular fiction books.
 To do this, STEM Read creates free online lesson plans, interactive games, videos, collaborative writing prompts and live events that bring science and stories to life.
 She is the author of the Stuffed Bunny Science Adventure Series (The Toy and the Twister, The Toy and the Tide Pool, The Toy and the Test Drive).
 These picture books tell fun, fast-paced stories that incorporate STEM concepts aligned with Next Generation Science Standards for kindergarten through second grade.
 King-Cargile holds a B.A. in film production and an M.F.A. in creative writing from Southern Illinois University.